Bones50/ExileMod-Advanced-Repair/README.md

 Refer to Install instructions contained within the file.

-Credit to John for his original work that this is based on (http://www.exilemod.com/profile/38-john/)
+Credit to John for his original idea and work, that portions of this script are based on (http://www.exilemod.com/profile/38-john/)